How to Fix Uneven Floors in an Old House in 7 Simple Steps (with Pictures)

 The next step is to investigate underneath the uneven floor.
 Go into the basement or crawlspace and inspect the floor joists.
 You’re looking for sagging, rotted, or cracked joists.

 Also, look for any other signs of water damage or insect infestation.
-If you find any damaged floor joists, you must replace them with new ones.
-If there are no apparent signs of damage, you can move on to the next step.
+If you find any damaged floor joists, replace them with new ones.
+You can move on to the next step if there are no apparent signs of damage.

 3. Use Wood Filler to Fill Holes